threefoldfoundation/www_threefold_io/content/newsroom/march_2025_roundup/index.md

 ### **Looking Ahead**

 The team is getting to work on TF Grid 3.17 and the features of that release will be communicated as soon as possible.
 This month you can also expect some more demos from Scott and Mik, as shared above!
 We’ll also share more on the DePIN Summit as new speakers and details are announced.
-Stay tuned via our [news channel](https://t.me/threefoldnews) for more as it unfolds. 🔮
+Stay tuned via our [news channel](https://t.me/threefoldnews) as things unfold. 🔮

 <br/>